g00glen00b/spring-samples/spring-boot-rsocket/README.md

-# Example using the Spring boot starter for Spring Data R2DBC
+# Example using the Spring boot starter for RSocket with R2DBC

 ## Setup

-This project demonstrates how to use R2DBC with Spring boot to reactively connect to a relational database.
-The database I'm using in this example is PostgreSQL.
-To set up a PostgreSQL database, you can run the Docker container by using the following command:
+This project demonstrates how RSocket can be used with Spring boot to stream our data reactively over the network.
+Additionally we're using R2DBC to reactively fetch data from a relational database.
+The database used in the project is PostgreSQL.
+To set up PostgreSQL, you can run a Docker container by using Docker Compose:

 ```
 docker-compose up
 ```

+The application itself contains two smaller applications, one being used to fetch data from the database provide an RSocket server, and another to consume the messages from RSocket.

-Additionally, you can run the producer Spring boot application by using Maven with the **producer** profile:
+To run the producer application, you can use Maven with the **producer** profile:

 ```
 mvn spring-boot:run -P producer